Bissane/CodingChallenge/README.md

 # About the app:

-It's a single view app that displays the latest most starred repositories whithin the last 30 days, the data put into use is  a json retrieved from a github api.
+It's a single view app that displays the latest most starred repositories whithin the last 30 days, the data put into use is  a JSON  retrieved from a github API.

 The language used is Swift.